 Realistically, neither fighter had optimal conditions ahead of this fight.
 Nate Diaz had just eight days to prepare for a fight on the big stage against the undefeated Irish sensation.
 Meanwhile, Conor McGregor had been preparing to make weight at 155 against a totally different opponent.

-The Diaz vs. McGregor betting odds ahead of UFC 196 put McGregor as the clear betting favourite.
+The Diaz vs. McGregor betting odds ahead of UFC 196 put McGregor as the clear betting favorite.
 His highlight reel was unworldly, he seemed to move like he was fighting in the Matrix and had just knocked out Jose Aldo cold in 13 seconds to take the featherweight title.
 Meanwhile, Diaz had gone just 2-3 in his last five and had little time to prepare for this huge fight.

 Fast forward to fight night at UFC 196.
 Conor McGregor and Nate Diaz finally took to the ring after days of back-and-forth trash talking.
 The started about as expected with McGregor controlling the action and damaging Nate Diaz in standup exchanges.